-The best way to start saving is to automate it, so it just happens, err automatically.
+The best way to start saving is to automate it, so it just happens automatically.
 Without you

-Put your savings in a different account from your day to day account, making it a little bit more tricky to get to them.
+Put your savings in a different account from your day-to-day account, making getting to them a bit more tricky.

 How to manage your money?

 It’s the 21st century, get an app for app’s sake.
-There are loads of them now that will track and with a little bit of prep, categorize where your money is going.
+Many of them now will track and categorise where your money is going with a bit of prep.

 You can, of course, go semi-old school and use a spreadsheet going back and forth on your account and categorizing.

-Or full-on old school and collect your receipts and enter them into your ledger.
+Or full-on old school, collect your receipts, and enter them into your ledger.
 This option is mainly if you have loads of time and you prefer your own company….. all the time.

 My thoughts on this are, make it as painful as you want it to be….. an app can make it a lot quicker and painless.

-Then there is the easiest of all budgets -the anti budget – just save what you need to, to meet your goals and
+Then there is the easiest of all budgets -the anti-budget – just save what you need to meet your goals and

 waste utilize the rest up the wall.